Skip to content

 Normalized \(\eta^{norm}\) \(\alpha / \|\nabla\mathcal{L}(V_t)\|^{1/2}\)

-Experiment Key Observations
+Experiment Key Observation

-ResNet-18 + LoRA on CIFAR-10 \(\eta^{adapt2}\) and \(\eta^{norm}\) significantly stabilize training, \(\eta^{norm}\) performs best; \(\|V_t\|\) stops growing after a finite number of steps
+ResNet-18 + LoRA on CIFAR-10 \(\eta^{adapt2}\) and \(\eta^{norm}\) significantly stabilize training; \(\eta^{norm}\) performs best; \(\|V_t\|\) stops growing after finite steps.

-TinyLlama LoRA on Alpaca (\(\sigma = 1/r\)) With large initialization, adaptive learning rates approach constant lr (since \(\|V_t\|\) is very large and grows slowly), advantage diminishes
+TinyLlama LoRA on Alpaca (\(\sigma = 1/r\)) Under large initialization, adaptive LR behaves like constant LR (since \(\|V_t\|\) is large and grows slowly), reducing the advantage.

 Ablation Study